adriangs1996/wintry/docs/index.md

 * An API Factory, which automatically recognizes your controller, and register it.

-**Winter** aims to provide a lot of things, and at the very least, it ease the process of writting FastAPI endpoints.
+**Wintry** aims to provide a lot of things, and at the very least, it ease the process of writting FastAPI endpoints.
 But we are just scratching the surface here, this is the tip of the Iceberg.
 Grab your cough, make a hot coffee, and embrace the 'cool', because winter is comming and this penguin framework would prepare you for it.

-Besides all that, **Winter** is fully build with type-annotations, which make a developer's editor best friend.
+Besides all that, **Wintry** is fully build with type-annotations, which make a developer's editor best friend.

 ## Run it